-In the case of outsourced activities or activities in underlying investments, compliance with this policy is to be ensured through an agreement with the investment manager concerned.
+In the case of outsourced activities or activities in underlying investments, compliance with this policy is to be ensured through an agreement with the investment manager concerned, unless the share investments in Danish shares account for less than 5% of the total investment.

 PenSam may use external service providers to carry out all or parts of the tasks in this policy.
 In such case it must be ensured that the service provider(s) concerned base their work on the principles laid down in this policy, as well as in PenSam's other policies and guidelines.
-The role of external service providers regarding specific assignments is detailed below.
+The role of external service providers in regard to specific assignments is detailed below.

-Monitoring, dialogue, and escalation
+Monitoring, dialogue and escalation

-As part of normal investment work, PenSam's investment department (or the external managers) monitor investorrelevant reporting.
+As part of normal investment work, PenSam's investment department (or the external managers) monitor investor-relevant reporting form the companies in which investments have been made.

-PenSam may use a service provider to monitor investments made.
-I such case, it must be ensured in the agreement with the service provider that monitoring is based on the principles laid down in PenSam's policies and guidelines.
+PenSam may use a service provider to monitor investments made in Danish and foreign shares.
+In such case, it must be ensured in the agreement with the service provider that monitoring is based on the principles laid down in PenSam's policies and guidelines.